 Michelle A. Peters is an attorney at Constantine Cannon, and has practiced with the firm since February 2000.
-Michelle’s concentration lies primarily in the areas of antitrust litigation and compliance and general commercial litigation.
-She also has extensive experience in the payment systems industry.
+Michelle’s concentration lies primarily in the areas of antitrust counseling and litigation and general commercial litigation.
+She has vast expertise in the payments industry.

-Michelle has extensive legal research experience in federal and state antitrust law, commercial law, and consumer protection law, and federal civil and appellate practice and procedure.
+Michelle has extensive research experience in the payments industry, business development, federal and state antitrust law, commercial law, and consumer protection law, and federal civil and appellate practice and procedure.
 She is consistently called upon by the firm as the “go to” fact finder.

 Michelle graduated cum laude from the Syracuse University College of Law in 1999, and received a Certificate of Specialization from the Family Law and Social Policy Center.
 During law school, she was a member of the Women’s Law Caucus, the Family Law Society, and the Law Student Senate, from which she was awarded a Senate Citation for service.
 As a student attorney in her law school’s Children’s Rights and Family Law Clinic, Michelle successfully represented children and their families in child custody and support, school discipline, and special education cases, and appeared on behalf of clients in family court and at school district hearings.